 So what’s new in the Glitter & Goat Cheese world?
 Well, first of all – my mom got engaged on Saturday!
 How awesome is that?!
 I’m so excited for her and her new fiancé, Rob, and am hoping they’ll let me get at least marginally involved in the wedding decor.
 I’m still upset that I didn’t discover Pinterest until the tail end of my wedding planning process.
-I would have been all over that shit.
+I would have been all over it.
 But I digress!
 Congratulations to my mommy (and happy Mother’s Day!)

 The Hubs and I have been busy, busy, busy, and I know I always say that, but this time it’s for REAL.
 I work in one of those industries that gets CRAZY over the summer while everyone else is taking trips to the beach.
 It’s exhausting, but I also really love my job, so I’m happy to be challenged.
 At the same time, though, we’re still on a running schedule (my coach is now helping me get a little faster), and we’ve been really sleep-deprived, so we’re doing everything we can to take care of our health.
 And that’s where our brand-new Blendtec blender comes in!